yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 behind a Cisco logo.
 This button can be illuminated by either a yellow or white LED, and is used for the "Secure Easy Setup" encryption setup feature.

-/!\ '''NOTE:''' To take the front cover off of v3.1, you must first remove the small screws under the rubber covers of the front feet!
+To take the front cover off of v3.1, you must first remove the small screws under the rubber covers of the front feet!

 ==== WRT54G v4.00 ====